trueos/trueos-docs/trueos-handbook/helpsupport.rst

 * **Translation issues:** |trueos| began using Weblate as its translation system, but it is currently nonfunctional.
 The system is being reviewed and should be back online soon.

-* **4k desktop wallpapers:** There is an issue with 4k desktop backgrounds not being displayed properly (always displays as "tiled").
-  This is a bug with Qt, and will be fixed with the next version of Qt.

 * **Broadcom wifi chips:** FreeBSD/|trueos| has longstanding issues with older Broadcom wifi chipsets.
 Please browse the FreeBSD